CABLE-LSM/benchcab/docs/user_guide/index.md

 `benchcab` communicates with `meorg` using `meorg_client` package (available on `xp65` conda environment in Gadi).
 The benchmarking results are uploaded to `modelevaluation.org` for further analysis, which can be seen via the web interface.
 To enable support:

 1. Go to [modelevaluation.org][meorg] and login or create a new account.
-2. Make sure to enable the `benchcab-evaluation` workspace.
+2. To view analysis in the web interface, one needs to enable `benchcab-evaluation` workspace.
 To do this, click the **Current Workspace** button at the top of the page, and select `benchcab-evaluation` under "Workspaces Shared With Me".
     <figure markdown>
       ![Workspace Button](../assets/model_evaluation/Current%20Workspace%20button.png){ width="500" }
       <figcaption>Button to choose workspace</figcaption>